SF-24/MineshaftAPI/README.md

 ### Beam event type

 The beam event fires off a beam in the direction in which the entity that executed it is facing.
+It supports multiple unique parameters.
+Not all parameters have to be filled in for the event to work

+### ***TODO: coming soon***

 # Configuration